-Whatever your choice of computer system architecture NoMachine's Terminal Server, Enterprise Server, Terminal Server Node and Cloud Server licensing is based on the number of physical processors in a system, not the logical number.
-NoMachine's pricing is not socket-based but rather CPU-Core based.
+Whatever your choice of computer system architecture NoMachine's Terminal Server, Enterprise Server, Terminal Server Node and Cloud Server licensing is based on the number of cores per physical processors in a system.
+NoMachine's pricing is not socket-based.

-The following products do not count the CPU/cores of the hardware in place: Workstation, Small Business Server, Enterprise Desktop.
+The following products do not calculate the CPU x cores of the hardware in place: Workstation, Small Business Server, Enterprise Desktop.

 Dual Core Processors

 A Dual Core processor has two physical processors embedded in a single dye sharing a single bus.
 Although the bus is shared, the CPU has in fact two physical processors.
 As such, a server having a single Dual-Core processor has two physical processors, and therefore requires one license for 1-2 CPU.
 When a server has two Dual Core processors (which yields four physical processors), a single license for 4 CPU is required.

 Current and future multi-core processers that have more than two cores (e.g. 4, 8, 16 and beyond) require a license that supports the total number of physical cores in the server.
 For example, a server with two quad core processors (equating to eight) will require an 8 CPU license.

 With Hyper-Threading, a single processor can have two logical processors that share the same execution resources of the single processor core.
 In this scenario, when a server has a single HT processor, one license for 1-2 CPU is required.
 When a server has dual HT processors (which can function as four logical processors), a single license for 1-2 CPU is required.